Derek Anderson (American football): Senior season (2004)

 Throughout the 2004 season, Anderson surprised many defenses with his ability to escape the tackle and run the ball effectively.
-He actually became a dual-threat quarterback and began showing a true command of the game by his improvisation in the pocket and successful outlet passing when under duress.
+He became a dual-threat quarterback and began showing a true command of the game by his improvisation in the pocket and successful outlet passing when under duress.
 Although the team's 7–5 performance was far from spectacular, Anderson became nationally recognized as a dangerous offensive weapon who could strike long gains at will.
-The Beavers went without Steven Jackson through the 2004 season (Jackson was drafted into the NFL at the end of the 2003 season).
-Even without the star running back, Anderson led his team back into the Insight Bowl where they again faced Notre Dame (led by future Browns teammate Brady Quinn).
+The Beavers were without Steven Jackson, who was drafted into the NFL the previous spring.
+Even without the star running back, Anderson led his team back to the Insight Bowl where they again faced Notre Dame (led by Anderson's future Browns teammate Brady Quinn).
 The Beavers never trailed in the game and defeated the Irish 38–21.
 Anderson passed for 359 yards and had four touchdown passes with no interceptions.

-Anderson is the fourth player in Pac-10 history to throw for over 4,000 yards in a single season, setting an Oregon State Beavers football record at 4,058 yards in the 2003 season.
+Anderson is the fourth player in Pac-10 history to throw for over 4,000 yards in a single season, setting an Oregon State record at 4,058 yards in the 2003 season.
 He ranks second in the Pac-10 for career touchdown passes, at 79 (also an Oregon State record).
-He is the 6th person to ever throw for 10,000 yards in a career in the Pac-10.
+He is the 6th person ever to throw for 10,000 yards in a career in the Pac-10.

 Professional career

 Baltimore Ravens

-Anderson was selected out of Oregon State University by the Baltimore Ravens in the sixth round of the 2005 NFL Draft (213th overall), but never played for them and was waived on September 20, 2005.
+Anderson was selected out of Oregon State University by the Baltimore Ravens in the sixth round of the 2005 NFL draft (213th overall).
+He never played for them and was waived on September 20, 2005.